Po'pay: Recognition

 On September 22, 2005, the Po'pay statue for the National Statuary Hall in the rotunda of the U.S. Congress building was unveiled.
 The artist, Cliff Fragua, was the first American Indian artist to have a statue placed in the Statuary Hall.
 The statue, slightly larger than life size, shows Po'Pay holding a knotted cord in his left hand, the signal for the initiation of the revolt.
 In his right hand is a bear fetish and behind him a pot, both symbolizing the Pueblo world and religion.
 On his back are the scars from the whipping he received as a consequence of his observing Pueblo religious ceremonies.
 Herman Agoyo of Ohkay Owingeh said: "To the Pueblo people here, Po'pay is our hero.
 Tribes were on the verge of losing their cultural identity when the Pueblo revolt brought everything back on track for our people."
 It is one of two statues presented by New Mexico to the National Statuary Hall Collection.
 It is currently displayed in the Capitol Visitors' Center.

 Po'pay is mentioned by the controversial Taos priest Father Martinez in Willa Cather's Death Comes for the Archbishop, as leader of the Indian revolt which "so added to Spanish martyrology."
 Popé is also the name of the New Mexico 'savage' in Huxley's dystopian novel Brave New World in which he is known to hold on to traditional beliefs.

-Po'pay is the main character in the opera The Scars On His Back by composer Simon Andrews that depicts the events leading up to and following the Pueblo Revolt.